xvrh/puppeteer-dart/README.template.md

 ```

 ### Execute JavaScript code
-A lot of the Puppeteer API exposes functions to run some javascript code in the browser.
+The Puppeteer API exposes several functions to run some Javascript code in the browser.

-Example in Node.JS:
+Like in this example from the official Node.JS library:
 ```js
 test(async () => {
   const result = await page.evaluate(x => {